aramvisser/navtastic/README.md

 <%= Navtastic.render :main_menu, current_url %>
 ```

-Using the default renderer, assuming that `/posts` is the current url, will result in:
+Using the default renderer, assuming that the current url starts with `/posts`, will result in:

 ```html
 <ul>